 As a life time resident of Sidney, Ohio, William R. Zimmerman, Jr. is proud to serve as an assistant prosecuting attorney for Shelby County.
 As the Chief Criminal Assistant Prosecutor for the county, Bill handles all aspects of adult felony prosecutions, including numerous jury trials.
-Bill is a well versed trial attorney, having gained his experience as a former assistant public defender and private criminal defense attorney in Shelby County.
-He also serves as the Shelby County Law Librarian and the Village Solicitor for the Villages of Fort Loramie and Port Jefferson.
+Bill is a well-versed trial attorney, having gained his experience as a former assistant public defender and private criminal defense attorney in Shelby County.
+He also serves as the Shelby County Law Librarian and the Village Solicitor for the Village of Fort Loramie.

-Bill is an active member of the Shelby County community currently serving on the Holy Angels School Board, the Sidney Visitors Bureau Board, the Lehman High School Alumni Association Board and Raise the Roof for the Arts Board.
-He is also a past Board member of the Holy Angels Parish Counsel and the Gateway Arts Counsel.
-Other current involvements include serving as the Executive Director of the 11th Hour Theatre Company and as offensive coordinator for Lehman High School Cavaliers.
-He also assists in directing the musical at Lehman each year.
+Bill is an active member of the Shelby County community currently serving on the Shelby County Board of Developmental Disabilities and Raise the Roof for the Arts Board (also former President).
+Bill formerly served on the Holy Angels School Board, the Holy Angels Parish Counsel, the Lehman High School Alumni Association Board, and the Sidney Visitors Bureau Board.
+Other current involvements include serving as the Executive Director of the 11 th Hour Theatre Company and as an Assistant Coach for the Anna Rockets Varsity Football Team.
+He also assists in directing the musical at Lehman High School each year.
 In 2012, Bill received the Geraldine B. Nelson Advocacy Award given by the Tri-County Board of Recovery and Mental Health Services based on his advocacy in the mental health system.
-Bill and his wife reside in Sidney with their three daughters.
+Bill and his wife, Tricia, reside in Sidney with their three daughters.

 The Office of the Shelby County Prosecutor represents the State of Ohio at Grand Jury proceedings by presenting evidence and instructing the Grand Jury on issues of law.
 The Grand Jury is the first stage of felony prosecutor in the State of Ohio and is composed of nine persons selected at random from the public.
 Each Grand Jury serves for four consecutive months and typically meets every three weeks in Shelby County.
 The Grand Jury is a secret proceeding which decides whether there is sufficient evidence to formally charge or indict an adult with a felony charge.